AstralObserver/nonprofit/project_description.md

-# Project Description: TATwebsite
+# Project Description: CIA Website

-This document provides a concise overview of the TATwebsite project to quickly bring a new AI assistant up to speed.
+This document provides a concise overview of the CIA project to quickly bring a new AI assistant up to speed.
+This code was used in collaboration with Take Action Tuscon.

 ## Project Overview

 *   **Project Type:** Static Website
 *   **Technology:** [Hugo](https://gohugo.io/)
-*   **Purpose:** This is the official website for "Take Action Tucson," a pro-democracy activism hub.
+*   **Purpose:** This is the official website for the "Collective Improvement Association" a pro-democracy activism hub.
 The site serves to inform visitors about events, provide contact information, and showcase the group's activities.

 ## Technology Stack